lagoproject/DMP/DMP.md

   - Tier 2 OneProviders: mid-capacity servers assuring long-term availability, used to improve the performance in a region.
   - Tier 3 OneProviders: temporal deployments for local caching before consolidate data in upper tiers.

-The architecture is deeply described at [https://ciemat-tic.github.io/PSA-DMP/Architecture/](https://ciemat-tic.github.io/PSA-DMP/Architecture/).
+The architecture is deeply described at [https://lagoproject.github.io/DMP/Architecture/](https://lagoproject.github.io/DMP/Architecture/).

 ####  **Costs for making your data FAIR**.

-The process of making the data FAIR will be supported by CIEMAT.
-The cost of the management (human resources) will be supported by CIEMAT and counting on external collaborators.
+The process of making the data FAIR will be supported by the EOSC-Synergy project.
+The cost of the management (human resources) will be supported by the LAGO Collaboration and its participating institutions.

 ####  **Responsibilities for data management in your project**.